EQ Bank GIC rates

 How does a GIC from EQ Bank work?

-When you invest in a EQ Bank GIC, you agree to deposit your money for a predetermined period, and in return EQ Bank pays a specific rate of interest on your investment.
-You also get back the initial amount you deposited when the term ends.
+When you invest in an EQ Bank GIC, you agree to deposit money for a predetermined period.
+In return, EQ Bank pays a specific rate of interest on your investment.
+When the term ends, you also get back the initial amount you deposited.

 There are many different types of GICs on the market, but EQ Bank GICs are non-redeemable.
-This means your funds are locked in and you will not be able to access them money until the GIC matures.
+This means that your funds are locked in and you will not be able to access the money until the GIC matures.

-GICs from EQ Bank pay a fixed interest rate depending on the term length.
-You can buy a maximum of 20 GICs per customer, the maximum you can deposit per GIC is $100,000, and the maximum aggregate amount you can invest in EQ Bank GICs is $500,000.
+GICs from EQ Bank pay a fixed interest rate that depends on the term length.
+You can buy a maximum of 20 certificates per customer, the maximum you can deposit per GIC is $100,000 and the maximum aggregate amount you can invest in EQ Bank GICs is $500,000.

 Are EQ Bank GICs cashable?

 No, EQ Bank GICs are non-redeemable.
-This means that once you open a GIC, and once the one-day cancellation period has passed, you can’t access your money until the end of the GIC term.
+This means that once you open a GIC and the one-day cancellation period has passed, you can’t access your money until the end of the GIC term.

 Is there a penalty for withdrawing money early from an EQ Bank GIC?